Lifting Light vs. Heavy Weight: Is one better than the other? Choosing a weight to work out with isn’t black or white – here’s what you should know.

-If you’re looking to gain muscle, and increase your strength in the most efficient way possible, then lifting heavy weights is a good option for you.
+If you’re looking to gain muscle and increase your strength in the most efficient way possible, lifting heavy weights is a good option.
 Gaining strength all comes down to muscle fatigue, and heavyweights will get you there faster.
 It just takes longer to get tired when you’re curling a 5-pound weight versus a 25-pound dumbbell.
 Heavy compound exercises offer the most bang for your buck.
-You can use the heaviest load possible and work more muscles in less time, making them efficient and also advantageous for weight loss.
+You can use the heaviest load possible and work more muscles in less time, making them efficient and advantageous for weight loss.

 And if you’re looking for more cardio in your routine, you can do that with heavy weights if you’re strategic about your weight-training workouts.
 You can even perform the exercises circuit style in a row and get the added benefit of conditioning work all in one.

 How do you know when you should lift heavier?

 It’s a smart idea to start lifting heavier weights slowly and at your own pace.
 So say you’ve been working out for a while, and the 5-pound weights aren’t working anymore.
 What should you do?
 Go more substantial, of course; make sure you move at your own pace.

 Accordingly, it would be best to work your way up slowly over time and always try to challenge yourself.
 No matter what rep range you’re lifting in for your working sets, the last one or two reps should be a severe challenge and struggle.
 If it is not, then you know you need to increase the resistance.